Registering & Enrollment

 Online Registration Disclosures

 Students are responsible for verifying that prerequisites have been satisfied before enrolling in any course with published prerequisites.
 Prerequisites can be identified by accessing course information via MyCGU.
-Under Student Information in MyCGU, click on CGU Official Information and go to View Course Catalog.
-Prerequisites are listed under the Enrollment Requirements Group.
+Prerequisites are listed under the Enrollment Information when you select and view the full informaiton for a particular course.

-If you began your doctoral program in or after Summer 2006, you must enroll in a Transdisciplinary (or T-) course prior to the end of your second year of study.
+If you began your doctoral program during the 2004-2005 academic year, you must enroll in a Transdisciplinary (or T-) course prior to the end of your second year of study.
 T-courses are open to all students.

 When you are withdrawn for lack of enrollment, you may correct the situation by registering before the end of the semester.
 Approval of your department is required and late registration fees apply.
 Reinstatement is required if you were withdrawn in a semester prior to the current semester.
 You must contact Financial Aid to determine the financial impact of your withdrawal from CGU.